Cheap but lethal Turkish drones bolster Ukraine's defenses

 The White House has been weighing giving Ukraine access to U.S.-made Switchblade drones that can fly and strike Russian targets, according to a person familiar with the matter who was not authorized to speak publicly.
 It was not immediately clear if the new drones that Biden said would be delivered to Ukraine include those or others.

 ___ Gatopoulos reported from Athens, Greece.
-Lolita C. Baldor in Washington contributed.
+Ayse Wieting in Istanbul, Turkey, and Lolita C. Baldor in Washington contributed.
 Follow Gatopoulos at https://twitter.com/dgatopoulos and Fraser at https://twitter.com/suzanfraser ___ Follow the AP’s coverage of Ukraine: http://apnews.com/hub/russia-ukraine

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.